 The haptic data, according to the physiological perception, has its specific characteristic on perceiving frequency and the latency.
 For example, the sampling rate of the haptic device for networked teleoperation systems may reach 1000 times per second and hence the 1000 samples per second are typically transmitted individually in 1000 packets per second, while the video is 60/90 frames per second.
 As a result, the transfer of haptic information needs periodic, deterministic and reliable communication path.
 It would be a great challenge for 5G system to transfer the haptic data over a long distance.

 Those multiple modality representations are transmitted at the same time to multiple application servers for further processing in a coordinated manner, in terms of QoS coordination, traffic synchronization, power saving, etc.

 Multiple outcomes may be generated as the feedback.
 In the scenario of real time remote virtual reality service, a VR user may use a plurality of independent devices to separately collect video, audio, ambient and haptic data from the person and to receive video, audio, ambient and haptic feedback from one or multiple application servers for a same VR application.
 In this case, an end user could wear VR glasses to receive images and sounds, and a touch glove to receive a touch sensation, a camera to collect video inputs, a microphone to collect audio inputs, multiple wearable sensors to provide haptic information and environmental information associated to the user.
 The real time remote virtual reality service can also be conducted between 2 VR users.

+Multiple outcomes may need to reach the distributed UEs at very same time.
+In the scenario of sound field reappearing, different channels of sounds are sent to the distributed sound boxes to simulate the sound from a particular direction.
+A small time difference may cause big direction error to impact user experience.
+In some cases, time difference of 1ms may cause more than 30° angle error.

+Multiple modality may involve a big number of UEs at a long distance.
+In the scenario of multi-modality telepresence, decades of UEs need synchronization for time, control signal and visual signal over hundreds of kilograms to supply natural user experience.

 In another scenario, the devices associated to the same tactile and multi-modality communication services may be triggered to wake up with the discovery of a Tactile and multi-modality communication service capable user in proximity.
 And a different group of tactile and multi-modality communication service capable devices serve the user as he moves.